 Again, let me emphasize that this is merely the explanandum.
 We have established the fact of a structural break in polarization along latitude around 1870.
 What is required is a compelling account of how and why this obtained then.
 And most importantly, why the Industrial Revolution failed to spread beyond the northern core.
 We can’t do that if we obsess over the British textile boom in 1760-1830.
 It is time to abandon Whiggish discourses of British self-congratulation.

 Postscript.
 We can also test the Matthew Effect. (“For unto every one that hath shall be given, and he shall have abundance: but from him that hath not shall be taken away even that which he hath.”)
 We simply project change in the wellbeing index during a decade onto the level of well being at the beginning of the decade.
+The slope can then be called the Matthew coefficient.
 Positive values denote divergence (the already well-off becoming even more well-off relative to the less well-off) while negative values denote convergence.

 The pattern that emerges is very interesting.
 The coefficient is extremely unstable in the ancien regime, ie until the structural break in 1870.
 In that decade the Great Divergence begins.
 There are three major waves of divergence: turn of the century, interwar, and postwar.
 Divergence stops in its tracks after 1980.
 That’s a very tight representation of the hockey-stick and the attendant divergence in everyday living standards between the core and periphery of the modern world economy.